EGI-Federation/documentation/content/en/providers/operations-manuals/howto01_using_igtf_ca_distribution/_index.md

 weight: 100
 type: "docs"
 description:
-  "Using the IGTF CA distribution""
+  "Using the IGTF CA distribution"
 ---

 To ensure interoperability within and outside of EGI, the